 The following is a rundown of the steps you need to do to turn off the PowerShell Startup status in Task Manager:

-Step 1: Use Ctrl + Shift + Esc on your keyboard to launch the Task Manager.
+Step 1: Launch the Task Manager using Ctrl + Shift + Esc on your keyboard.

 Step 2: Proceed to the tab labeled "Startup."

 Step 3: Disable Windows PowerShell by right-clicking the option.
-When you're finished, exit Task Manager and restart your computer or other electronic devices.
+Exit Task Manager and restart your computer or other electronic devices when finished.